quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part01_About_the_edito.md

 :p What is the basic configuration of a continuous-time absorbing Markov chain used in phase-type modeling?
 ??x
 The basic configuration of a continuous-time absorbing Markov chain (CTMC) used in phase-type modeling consists of:
-- A set of transient states \(V_T = \{1, 2, ..., n\}\), which represent the intermediate stages or states during the debugging process.
+- A set of transient states $V_T = \{1, 2, ..., n\}$, which represent the intermediate stages or states during the debugging process.
-- An absorbing state \(V_A = \{n+1\}\), which represents the completion of the debugging process.
+- An absorbing state $V_A = \{n+1\}$, which represents the completion of the debugging process.

 The CTMC transitions from the initial state through the transient states until it reaches the absorbing state.
-The transition rates between these states are described by an infinitesimal generator matrix \(I\).
+The transition rates between these states are described by an infinitesimal generator matrix $I$.

 In software fault debugging, the CTMC can be used to model how faults are identified and removed over time.
 Each state in the transient set represents a phase or stage of the debugging process, while the absorbing state signifies that all faults have been successfully removed.